The seeding of cosmic ray electrons by cluster radio galaxies: a review: Observations

-However, new highly sensitive radio observations (again, mainly at low frequency), are revealing that tails (i) often exhibit longer extensions than what expected by the radiative lifetime of relativistic electrons \citep[e.g.][]{sebastian17b}, (ii) may feature regions of surface brightness and spectral index flattening (contrary to the gradual steepening expected by particle aging) \citep{degasperin17gentle, cuciti18, edler22}, and (iii) frequently display disturbed morphology, especially at their terminal ends, where the tail structure "breaks" \citep[e.g.][]{vanweeren12a2256, wilber18a1132, srivastava20, vanweeren21, venturi22, botteon21a1775, ignesti22stormy, lusetti24tails}, see Fig.~\ref{fig:gallery}.
+However, new highly sensitive radio observations (again, mainly at low frequency), are revealing that tails (i) often exhibit longer extensions than what expected by the radiative lifetime of relativistic electrons \citep[e.g.][]{sebastian17b}, (ii) may feature regions of surface brightness and spectral index flattening (contrary to the gradual steepening expected by particle ageing) \citep{degasperin17gentle, cuciti18, edler22}, and (iii) frequently display disturbed morphology, especially at their terminal ends, where the tail structure "breaks" \citep[e.g.][]{vanweeren12a2256, wilber18a1132, srivastava20, vanweeren21, venturi22, botteon21a1775, ignesti22stormy, lusetti24tails}, see Fig.~\ref{fig:gallery}.
 These properties suggest a non-trivial ongoing interplay between the non-thermal components in tails and the surrounding thermal gas, leading to processes that can sustain particles lifetime for periods of time and distances longer than usually expected.
-Radio tails thus naturally fuel the cluster environment with seed mildly relativistic electrons.
+Radio tails thus naturally fuel the cluster environment with seed mildly relativistic electrons, and the latter can be re-energised already in this first interaction with the ICM, i.e. even before they get re-accelerated again by the processes leading to diffuse radio emissions (see next Section).